Donald Allister: Views

 Allister had previously refused to baptise the children of unmarried parents and condemned sex outside marriage.

 In 1993, in an essay in which he identified as a conservative evangelical, he wrote "Liberalism is one of Satan's greatest weapons against the church."
 He attributed the fire at York Minster in 1984, the fire at Windsor Castle in 1992, and "the disastrous royal marriage saga of last year" (a reference to the separation of Charles, Prince of Wales from Diana, Princess of Wales in 1992), to the judgment of God.

 In 1993, he set out a complementarian view of the role of women: i.e., the "distinctions between men and women in church, society and home".
 The Synod of the Church of England had voted to allow the ordination of women as priests in 1993.
-As such, he made the following state concerning the ordination of women:
+As such, he made the following statement concerning the ordination of women:

 There is a difficult judgment to be made as to whether the clear biblical prohibition on women exercising headship, teaching authority, in the church means they cannot be presbyters.
 I respect the view that they can-provided that it goes on to say that women cannot be incumbents.

 In 1999, Allister objected to the admission of children to Holy Communion before confirmation.
 He also stated that "Infant baptism only signifies God's grace, not the child's response.
 It is therefore incomplete, partial or provisional initiation."

 Allister later changed his mind about the ordination of women.
 In 2009, following the announcement that he would be the next Bishop of Peterborough, he stated that he "would ordain women as priests" and "would happily serve with or under a woman bishop".
 However, he also called for those who object to the ordination of women to be "treated in a way that allows them to stay in the Church with integrity.”

 When his appointment as Bishop of Peterborough was announced in 2009, the diocesan website stated that "his views have changed over the years and that, like all Christians, he is on a faith-journey.
 He remains conservative in matters of doctrine and ethics".
 He was quoted saying "Today, I'm happy to attend and lead worship in churches of all traditions, from Anglo-Catholic to New Wine ...
 I love the Church of England in all its variety".